Polo-Marie/PyBer_Analysis/README.md

 **Additional recommendations that implement the major recommendation:**

-- In regard to Rural areas, we can consider zoning in on establishing a schedule system in the app for drivers where they can open their schedules as "ready  to drive" and a rider can book a time slot.
+- In regard to Rural areas, we can consider focusing on establishing a schedule system in the app for drivers where they can open their schedules as "ready to drive" and a rider can book a time slot.
 The driver will have a count down to start driving and then get on route with an ETA given to the rider, of           course.
 If the driver is 10+ min late on the original ETA for a scheduled ride, the rider will be given a choice to continue to wait or book from a list of       drivers who are closer to them to take over their ride.
 We can only assume that passengers wait a long time for their driver to arrive considering how           spread out Rural areas typically are.
 We can also assume that drivers waste a lot of gas driving around with so few people in the area.
 We can also assume       that cancellation fees hit our drivers hard in these areas.
 In the end, we do not know unless we ask (the wishlist survey).
 In the mean time it would be a good idea to hypothesize these issues and begin working on solutions.
 Adjusting the app for On-Demand or Scheduled rides is an idea to make rural pickups more predictable and flexible for both party's needs (the driver and the rider), but once again, we must ensure those needs are valid through the survey.

 - In regard to Surburban areas, being that they are still their own category that falls in between Rural and Urban, let us find out what special circumstances they are most likely to encounter for their areas and approach them.
 We can assume that many suburban households utilize PyBer to commute back and forth downtown between home and jobs.
 Let us find out their wish list and zone in to making PyBer special for our "suburb 2 city 2 suburb" clientele.
 Perhaps we can adjust the app to where they can bookmark a driver that they like/trust, and get on their daily schedule.